Willzyack/Elk_Project/README.md

 - Run the playbook, and navigate to HTTP://<ELKServer_Public_IP>:5601 to check that the installation worked as expected.

 <b>_Answer the following questions to fill in the blanks:_</b>
-<b>- _Which file is the playbook?
-Where do you copy it?_</b>
+<b>-Which file is the playbook?
+Where do you copy it?-</b>

 The file is [install-elk.yml](https://github.com/Willzyack/Elk_Project/blob/main/Ansible/Install_Elk_Playbook.PNG).
 You copy it into /etc/ansible

-<b>- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_</b>
+<b>-Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?-</b>

 The file you update to make Ansible run the playbook is the hosts file.
 The ELK server and Web servers are listed seperately in the hosts file.

-<b>- _Which URL do you navigate to in order to check that the ELK server is running?</b>
+<b>-Which URL do you navigate to in order to check that the ELK server is running?-</b>

 HTTP://<ELKServer_Public_IP>:5601

-<b>_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._</b>
+<b>-As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.-</b>

-Down
+- To download the playbook,
+  -
+- Access Policies
+- ELK Configuration
+  - Beats in Use
+  - Machines Being Monitored
+- How to Use the Ansible Build